 A Special Camp for Special Children

-Camp Burnt Gin is a summer camp in Wedgefield, South Carolina, for children who have physical disabilities and chronic illnesses.
-From early June until mid August, Camp Burnt Gin operates four six day sessions for 7 through 15 year old children, two six day session for teenagers, ages 16-20 and a four day session for young adults, ages 21-25.
+Camp Burnt Gin is a residential summer camp in Wedgefield, South Carolina for children who have physical disabilities or chronic illnesses.
+Between June and August each year we offer four 6-day sessions for children (ages 7-15 years), two 6-day sessions for teens (ages 16-20 years), and one 4-day session for young adults (ages 21-25 years).

-Staff members, in a ratio of one for every two campers, live with the children and assist those children who require help with their personal needs and participation in the activities.
-Camp Burnt Gin has two nurses in residence.
-Nurses are responsible for medication administration, first aid and overseeing medical treatments.
-Sumter Pediatrics and Tuomey Regional Medical Center are available in the event of illness or an emergency.
-Nutritous balanced meals are planned by a registered dietician and served to the children as part of the US Department of Agriculture’s summer feeding program.
+Staff members live with the children and assist those who require help with their personal needs or participation in Camp activities.
+Camp staff includes two on-site nurses responsible for medication administration, first aid and overseeing medical treatments.
+Medical back up is provided by DHEC staff and/or local pediatricians, hospitals and emergency services.
+Nutritious meals are planned by a registered dietician and served to the children as part of the U.S. Department of Agriculture's summer feeding program.

-Camp Burnt Gin provides a fun, safe summer camp experience to over 460 children who might not otherwise have the chance to attend camp because of their special health care needs.
-The Burnt Gin experience offers them an opportunity to meet new friends, develop recreational skills, become more independent and improve their self confidence.
+Each summer Camp Burnt Gin provides a fun, safe camp experience to over 400 children who might not otherwise have the chance to attend camp because of their special health care needs.
+The Burnt Gin experience offers them an opportunity to meet new friends, develop recreational skills, become more independent and improve their self-confidence.